Amazon EKS on AWS Fargate

 Manual

-To start collecting data from your Fargate type pod, deploy the Datadog Agent v7.17+ as a sidecar of your application.
-This is the minimum configuration required to collect metrics from your application running in the pod, notice the addition of DD_EKS_FARGATE=true
+To start collecting data from your Fargate type pod, deploy the Datadog Agent v7.17+ as a sidecar container within your application’s pod using the following manifest:

 apiVersion: apps/v1